-When running a small business, the sheer amounts of paperwork you must keep and maintain can seem daunting.
+When running a small business, the sheer amount of paperwork you must keep and maintain can seem daunting.
 Not to mention those files can easily take up a lot of space that you probably don’t have.
 This also holds true for product inventory.
 Many times the office or building you rent or own for your business is just not large enough to house all those old files and excess inventory on a daily basis.
 You need that valuable space for your employees and equipment.
 That’s where self storage can provide you with business storage solutions.
-Self storage for small businesses offers you the ability to keep everything you need, but house it off site and out of your way so you and your team can work efficiently.
+Self storage for small businesses offers you the ability to keep everything you need, but house it off-site and out of your way so you and your team can work efficiently.

-Let’s Start With Old Files And Paperwork.
+Start With Old Files And Paperwork.

 Let’s think about that for a moment.
-Say you are in business for 10 years, have had a total of 50 employees (past, present and current) during that time, and have had more than 500 projects.
+Say you are in business for 10 years, have had a total of 50 employees (past, present, and current) during that time, and have had more than 500 projects.
 If you take an educated guess that you can fit 25 employee files into one box and an average of 50 project files per box…you are already up to 12 boxes and we haven’t even looked at accounts payables or tax returns.
 Needless to say, these files can pile up quickly – the longer you are in business, the more boxes you will have, and the more space you will need.

-Now Let’s Talk About Inventory.
+Talk About Inventory.

 You will need a plan to keep your inventory organized inside your storage unit.
 Many of our business customers use shelving placed around the outer walls.
 You can also make “aisles” down the center if you have a larger storage unit that allows for it.
 Depending on your product, drawers, boxes or bins within your shelving may also be necessary to keep small items together.
 I have a business tenant who has shelves that he built and uses to organize his various fabrics and sewing items.
 He then has labeled bins on the shelves to hold his inventory.
 This allows for maximum space usage and easy access, taking advantage of the full height of the storage unit without having to stack boxes on top of boxes to fit it all in.
 Works very well for him!

-I even have another business tenant who actually brought in a bunch of filing cabinets that line up around the perimeter of the unit.
+We have another business tenant who actually brought in a bunch of filing cabinets that line up around the perimeter of the unit.
 Granted, they are a much bigger company, but it is a good way to keep everything organized when you have that many files.

 Lastly, Select The Optimal Self Storage Unit Size.